Quality-aware Masked Diffusion Transformer for Enhanced Music Generation: Method

 \subsection{Quality Information Injection}

 At the heart of our work lies the implementation of a pseudo-MOS scoring model~\citep{ragano2023audio} to meticulously assign music quality to quality prefixes and quality tokens.

 We define our training set as \(\mathcal{D}_o = \{(M_i, T^{o}_i) \mid i = 1, 2, \dots, N_D\}\), where each \(M_i\) represents a music signal and \(T^{o}_i\) is the corresponding original textual description.
-To optimize model learning from datasets with diverse audio quality and minimize the impact of low-quality audio, we initially assign p-MOS scores to each music track using a model fine-tuned with wav2vec 2.0~\citep{baevski2020wav2vec} on a dataset of vinyl recordings for audio quality assessment, and achieve the corresponding p-MOS set \( S = \{s_1, s_2, \ldots, s_{N_D}\} \).
+To optimize model learning from datasets with diverse audio quality and minimize the impact of low-quality audio, we initially assign \textit{p}-MOS scores to each music track using a model fine-tuned with wav2vec 2.0~\citep{baevski2020wav2vec} on a dataset of vinyl recordings for audio quality assessment, and achieve the corresponding \textit{p}-MOS set \( S = \{s_1, s_2, \ldots, s_{N_D}\} \).
 These scores facilitate dual-perspective quality control for enhanced granularity and precision.

-First, We analyze this p-MOS set \(S\) to identify a negative skew normal distribution with mean \( \mu \) and variance \( \sigma^2 \).
+First, We analyze this \textit{p}-MOS set \(S\) to identify a negative skew normal distribution with mean \( \mu \) and variance \( \sigma^2 \).
 We define text prefixes based on \( s \) as follows: prepend ``low quality'' if \( s < \mu - 2\sigma \), ``medium quality'' if \( \mu - \sigma \leq m \leq \mu + \sigma \), and ``high quality'' if \( s > \mu + 2\sigma \).
 This information is prepended before processing through the text encoder with cross-attention, enabling the initial separation of quality-related information.

 To achieve a more precise awareness and control of waveform quality, we synergize the role of text control with quality embedding.
-We observed that the distribution of p-MOS in the dataset is approximately normal, which can be shown in Figure \ref{fig:enter-label}, allowing us to use the Empirical Rule to segment the data accordingly.
-Specifically, we define the quantization function \( Q: [0, 5] \to \{1, 2, 3, 4, 5\} \) to map the p-MOS scores to discrete levels based on the distance from the mean \( \mu \) in terms of standard deviation \( \sigma \):
+We observed that the distribution of \textit{p}-MOS in the dataset is approximately normal, which can be shown in Figure \ref{fig:enter-label}, allowing us to use the Empirical Rule to segment the data accordingly.
+Specifically, we define the quantization function \( Q: [0, 5] \to \{1, 2, 3, 4, 5\} \) to map the \textit{p}-MOS scores to discrete levels based on the distance from the mean \( \mu \) in terms of standard deviation \( \sigma \):

 where \(r=2\) for \(s>\mu\), otherwise, \(r=1\).
 Subsequently, \( Q(s) \) is mapped to a \( d \)-dimensional quality vector embedding using the embedding function \( E \), such that